 We generate revenue by providing IT services to our clients located primarily in North America and Europe.
 We have historically earned, and believe that over the next few fiscal years we will continue to earn a significant portion of our revenue from a limited number of clients.
-For the fiscal year ended March 31, 2015, collectively, our five largest and ten largest clients accounted for 40% and 52% of our revenue, respectively.
-Our two largest clients accounted for 12% and 11% respectively, of our revenue for the fiscal year ended March 31, 2015.
+For the fiscal year ended March 31, 2016, collectively, our five largest and ten largest clients accounted for 32% and 47% of our revenue, respectively.
+Our two largest clients accounted for 10% and 9% respectively, of our revenue for the fiscal year ended March 31, 2016.
 The loss of any one of our major clients could reduce our revenue and operating profit and harm our reputation in the industry.
-During the fiscal year ended March 31, 2015, 67% of our revenue was generated in North America, 27% in Europe and 6% in rest of the world.
+During the fiscal year ended March 31, 2016, 70% of our revenue was generated in North America, 22% in Europe and 8% in rest of the world.
 We provide IT services on either a time-and-materials or a fixed-price basis.
-For the fiscal year ended March 31, 2015, the percentage of revenue from time-and-materials and fixed-price contracts was 63% and 37%, respectively.
+For the fiscal year ended March 31, 2016, the percentage of revenue from time-and-materials and fixed-price contracts was 61% and 39%, respectively.

 Revenue from services provided on a time-and-materials basis is derived from the number of billable hours in a period multiplied by the contractual rates at which we bill our clients.
-Revenue from services provided on a fixed-price basis is recognized as efforts are expended pursuant to the percentage-of-completion method.
+Revenue from services provided on a fixed-price basis is recognized as efforts are expended either on a percentage-of-completion method or on a straight-line method.
 Revenue also includes reimbursements of travel and out-of-pocket expenses with equivalent amounts of expense recorded in costs of revenue.
 Most of our client contracts, including those that are on a fixed-price basis, can be terminated by our clients with or without cause on 30 to 90 days prior written notice.
 All fees for services provided by us through the date of cancellation are generally due and payable under the contract terms.